Vonage/vbc-developer/getting-started/create-account.md

 ---
 title: Creating a Developer Account
-meta_title: Learn how to request a developer account to use the Vonage Business Cloud APIs
+description: Learn how to request a developer account to use the Vonage Business Cloud APIs
+navigation_weight: 1
 ---

 #  Creating a Developer Account